openhab/openhab-addons/addons/binding/org.openhab.binding.konnected/README.md

 For the actuator type channel, the channel type is switch item.
 For the actuator type channels you can also add configuration parameters times, pause and momentary which will be added to the payload that is sent to the Konnected Module.
 These parameters will tell the module to pulse the actuator for certain time period.
 A momentary switch actuates a switch for a specified time (in milliseconds) and then reverts it back to the off state.
-This is commonly used with a relay module to actuate a garage door opener, or with a doorbell to send a momentary trigger to sound the doorbell.
+This is commonly used with a relay module to actuate a garage door opener, or with a door bell to send a momentary trigger to sound the door bell.
 A beep/blink switch is like a momentary switch that repeats either a specified number of times or indefinitely.
 This is commonly used with a a piezo buzzer to make a "beep beep" sound when a door is opened, or to make a repeating beep pattern for an alarm or audible warning.
 It can also be used to blink lights.

+DSB1820 temperature probes.
+These are one wire devices which can all be Konnected to the same "Zone" on the Konnected module.
+As part of its transmission  the module will include an unique "address" property of each sensor probe that will be logged to the debug log when received.
+This needs to be added to the channel if there are multiple probes connected.
+The default behavior in absence of this configuration will be to overwrite the channel on every transmission.
+A channel should be added for each probe, as indicated above just make sure that the typeID of all of the DSB1820 sensors on the same zone end with the same number corresponding to the zone in which they are connected.
+For example:
+Temp1Zone1
+Temp2Zone1
+Temp3Zone1
+Then separately configure each channel to have the unique address received from the module.

 ## Full Example